JoyPalumbo/gcloud_quiz/README.md

 ## About
 I have created this app to help study for the Google associate cloud engineer certification test.
 I have gathered these questions from many sources.
-Some of those sources being from Google's practice exam, questions from Google Cloud Skills Boost course, and various quizes on line.
+Some of those sources being from Google's practice exam, questions from Google Cloud Skills Boost course, and other various quizes on line.
 I did not create any of these questions and do not take credit for them.
 This is a personal project for me but I am putting it on line in case others can get some use from it.

+I am also creating this as an open source project.
+I will update this read me file for specific instructions for open source once I have finished creating the main functionality of this application.
+I am open to any changes, be that adding more questions, improving efficiancy of code, styling etc.  I am not a UI/UX designer and don't have an eye for design.
+I would love feed back on the styling/functionality of the application.
+For now I'm going with cute colors I enjoy but, aside from it perhaps looking gaudy, I also am not sure if the colors will distract from learning/taking the quiz.
+I am open to all feedback!

-## Next Steps for this quiz
+## Next Steps for this application
 I just started building this app so I have a lot to do to finish the app.
 Next steps are:
 1. [x] Have buttons reflect right answers/wrong answers after user has selected choice